DharitG/krishna/docs/legal/privacy-policy.md

 ## 4. Data Protection

 ### 4.1 Security Infrastructure

-- Industry-standard encryption for data in transit and at rest
+We employ robust security measures to protect your information from unauthorized access, use, or disclosure.
+These measures include:

-- Secure token management for third-party services
+-   **Encryption:** We use industry-standard encryption protocols to protect your data in transit and at rest.
+All data transmitted between your device and our servers is encrypted using HTTPS.
+Sensitive data, such as passwords and payment information, is encrypted using AES-256 encryption.
-- Multi-layer authentication protection
+-   **Access Controls:** We implement strict access controls to limit access to your information to authorized personnel only.
+Access to sensitive data requires multi-factor authentication and is logged for auditing purposes.
-- Regular security audits and penetration testing
+-   **Regular Security Audits:** We conduct regular security audits and penetration testing to identify and address potential vulnerabilities in our systems.
-- Automated threat detection and prevention
+-   **Intrusion Detection and Prevention:** We use intrusion detection and prevention systems to monitor our network for malicious activity and to prevent unauthorized access to our systems.
-- Secure key rotation and management
+-   **Data Loss Prevention:** We implement data loss prevention (DLP) measures to prevent sensitive data from being accidentally or intentionally disclosed.
-- Protected cloud infrastructure
+-   **Incident Response Plan:** We have a comprehensive incident response plan in place to address any security incidents that may occur.
+This plan includes procedures for identifying, containing, and eradicating security threats, as well as for notifying affected users.

 ### 4.2 Data Storage
 - Encrypted database management